mohan-chinnappan-n/call-center-notes/KCS.md

 ## Knowledge Centered Service (KCS)

 KCS is a service delivery methodology that focuses on knowledge as a key asset of the organization implementing it.
-Development began in 1992 by the Consortium for Service Innovation, a non-profit alliance of support organizations.

  ![KCS-1](./img/KCS-solve_evolve.jpg)